FEWS-NET/data-notebook-hub/README.md

 1. Clone the repository/download the notebook to your local machine.
 2. Create a virtual environment and Install the necessary dependencies listed in the requirements.txt file.
-(Each notebook has a requirements.txt file that lists the libraries used).
+(Each project folder has a requirements.txt file that lists the libraries used).
 3. Open the directory on Jupyter/Jupyterlab
 4. Explore the notebooks directory to find examples relevant to your needs and Follow the instructions within each notebook to run the code cells.

-## Set-up guide
+## Python Set-up guide

 ### 1. Clone the entire repository using HTTP